Take HR Off Your Plate Without Hiring Internally

 None of this is unusual.
 It’s just what happens when HR doesn’t have a clear structure, and over time, it starts creating issues that take more time, create risk, and pull leadership further away from the business.

-What this means in practice is that HR stops being something you react to and becomes something that’s consistently handled.
+HR stops being something you react to and becomes something that is consistently handled.

 Performance issues are documented and addressed properly